Ferrets

 Ferrets As Pets

-Even though ferrets are quite friendly, they are not recommended for young children.
+Even though most are quite friendly, they are not recommended for young children.
 If handled roughly, it is possible for a ferret to bite or scratch when frightened by a child’s overzealous affection.

 Care Sheet

-Information on the supplies necessary to care for your pet ferret.
+Information on the supplies necessary to care for your companion.

 Food and Diet